-Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS Seek a written application from candidates plus a copy of their résumé or biography and a completed Self- Assessment Questionnaire (noting the need for absolute accuracy in any biographical material provided).
+Perley Health BOARD GOVERNANCE GUIDE FOR DIRECTORS indicate their willingness to accept one of these positions should they not be immediately appointed to the Board; Seek a written application from candidates plus a copy of their résumé or biography and a completed Self-Assessment Questionnaire (noting the need for absolute accuracy in any biographical material provided).
 Selection Criteria In selecting candidates, the following criteria should be considered: The Board of Directors should be competent, diverse and inclusive representing differences in such areas as skill sets, educational backgrounds, experiences, ethnicities, races, genders, and linguistic groups.
 No one profession or group should dominate the Board; rather there should be a balance that includes representation from the community, retired military, and the public and private sectors.
 The Board of Directors should be populated with individuals of strong moral character, free from any conflict of interest and motivated to give freely of their time and energy in a dedicated and collaborative fashion.
 Ideally, individual Directors should possess the following qualifications and characteristics: Work experience at the CEO/CFO/Executive Director level or equivalent from the private or non-profit sector, or at a comparable level if from the public sector; Familiarity with working in a Board setting; An interest in the health care industry, particularly long-term care; and A general understanding of the expectations for Directors at Perley Health.
 In addition to the general criteria outlined above, to effectively perform its oversight functions, Perley Health also requires at least some Directors to possess specific skills and/or experiences.
 These skills/experiences are outlined in the Skills Matrix Tool and are updated annually.
-Review Process When an appropriate number of applications have been received from potential candidates, depending on the number of vacancies and number of candidates identified, the GRT will: February/March/ April 1 l
+Review Process When an appropriate number of applications have been received from potential candidates, depending on the number February/March/ April

 Governance Guide, Part II: The Board of Directors Ch.
 5: Recruitment, Development & Recognition of Directors (Appr.
 04Mar2021; editorial update 22Sept2021; Rev. Appr.
 04May2023; Rev. Appr.
 07Dec2023; Rev. Appr.
-02May2024)
+02May2024; Rev. Appr.
+05Dec2024)